itodaro/cmsms_cve/README.md

 ```$oldname``` is handled by the decodefilename function, but this function simply performs a base64decode on the characters without any filtering

-To sum up: hackers can move /config.php across directories to the /upload/ directory, causing websites to be inaccessible(DOS) and sensitive database information disclose.
+To sum up: hackers can move /config.php across directories to the /upload/ directory, causing websites to be inaccessible(DOS) and sensitive database information disclosure.

 Exploits:
 Enter